| |

 Lucca

 Lucca is one of our favorite discoveries from our six week Italy trip in 2021, and the highlight here is the intact city walls that date back to the Renaissance.
-You can circumnavigate the city by walking along the walls, which is absolutely something you should plan on doing.

 The city is in a narrow valley, surrounded by mountains on the south and north sides.
 One thing you should absolutely do in Lucca is climb one of the many towers in the center of town.